Understand and Avoid Health Care Reform Tax Penalties

 - Preventive and wellness services

-- Pediatric care, including vision and dental services
+- Pediatric care, including vision and certain dental services

 Exemptions from health insurance requirement

-There are a number of exemption provisions under which you may avoid paying penalties for not having insurance coverage.
+There are a number of exemption provisions under which you may avoid the requirement to have health insurance.
 These provisions include:

 - Unaffordable care—if minimum coverage would cost more than 8 percent of your household income, you may qualify for an exemption.